Ananth Technologies: History

 Ananth Technologies was incorporated on 17 August 1992 in Hyderabad by Dr.Subba Rao Pavuluri, a former employee of the Indian Space Research Organisation (ISRO).
 Pavuluri was a division head at ISRO when he left in 1991.
 He explained, "I left midway because of the encouragement they gave me that things can be done in the private sector to serve ISRO and also grow independently".
 Ananth Technologies was one of the first private sector space companies in India.

 Ananth Technologies opened a new satellite manufacturing facility at Aerospace Park in Devanahalli, near Bengaluru, Karnataka in February 2020.
 Pavuluri told The Economic Times that the company had signed deals to build and launch 6 satellites for customers in France and Sweden.
 He stated that the satellites would weigh between 50 kg and 250 kg each, but did not disclose the names of the customers citing confidentiality.
 The deal made Ananth Technologies the first private Indian company to build satellites for a foreign customer following the Indian government's decision to permit private sector companies to build satellites and rockets, and offer launch services.

 In November 2020, Ananth Technologies established a joint venture named SaAn Satellite Networks India, with United States-based satellite operator Saturn Satellite Networks Inc., to build and launch two NationSat communication satellites.
 The company will build the two 300–700 kg satellites at its Bangalore facility.
-Ananth Technologies has an agreement with NewSpace India Limited to launch satellites onboard the ISRO's Polar Satellite Launch Vehicle.
+Ananth Technologies has an agreement with NewSpace India Limited to launch satellites on board the ISRO's Polar Satellite Launch Vehicle.